 - An unknown employer verified your eligibility to work.
 This is a sign that someone is using your SSN to work.
 Contact Social Security immediately about the identity theft.

 Was Your Social Security Number Stolen?
-Do This!

 If you’ve discovered that your SSN was stolen, act quickly to mitigate the damage.
 Here are a few things you should do immediately: